cozy/cozy-ui/react/Viewer/Readme.md

 ### Only works with React

 The `Viewer` can be used only in a `React` Application.
 You can't use it with `Preact`.

+### Special case: client-side encrypted files

+When a file is client-side encrypted, it is not possible to get the download link from the server anymore.
+Hence, an additional `currentURL` prop must be given to the `<Viewer>`, that redirects to the decrypted file.